Cecilia Lindqvist© Cecilia Lindqvist

-11 Stunning Sights Seen From a Milford Sound Cruise
+11 Amazing Natural Attractions on a Milford Sound Cruise

 © Cecilia Lindqvist

-So instead of just looking at an onslaught of “pretty”, get to know what exactly what it is that you are taking photographs of in the list of Milford Sound sights below!
+So instead of just looking at an onslaught of “pretty”, get to know what exactly is what in the list of Milford Sound natural attractions below!

 1. Sinbad Gully